2740 West Mason Street

 Green Bay, WI 54307

 North Coast Marine Manufacturing Training Center – Marinette

 North Coast Educational Partners

 Above are regional tech ed teachers observing student manufactured SeaPerch robots at Marquis Yachts.
-This event was part of the Marine Manufacturing Careers Exploration event held on 6/13/2018.
+This event was part of a Marine Manufacturing Careers Exploration event.

 Educational Programs at NWTC

 Northeast Wisconsin Technical College offers Associate Degrees, Technical Diplomas, Certificates, and customized training programs.
 Classes are offered on their northeast Wisconsin campuses, including the North Coast Marine Manufacturing Training Center in Marinette.
 Classes and training are also held at company locations.
 Checkout NWTC’s PROGRAMS and BUSINESS & INDUSTRY TRAINING.

 Located in downtown Marinette, the North Coast Marine Manufacturing Training Center is continually expanding.
 With a marine welding lab, electrical lab, fully functional computer lab, and conference space, training is conducted here around the clock for all shifts.
 Additionally, their instructors deliver essential employability and leadership training.
 The North Coast Marine Manufacturing Training Center is located at 1428 Main Street, Marinette, WI 54143.